 Will meet negotiators the Americans and the Chinese again in Washington on Sunday, which is the seventh consecutive day of talks between the two largest economies in the world, where they compete on an agreement before the deadline set by President Trump in the first of March.

-Said an industry source briefed on the talks said the two sides trimmed their differences on intellectual property rights, access to markets and the narrowing of the US trade deficit with China by about $ 400 million.
-But there are still significant differences in changes on the treatment of Chinese state-owned enterprises, financial subsidies, technology transfers, forced, and e-commerce.
+Said an industry source briefed on the talks said the two sides trimmed their differences on intellectual property rights, access to markets, and the narrowing of the US trade deficit with China by about $ 400 million.
+But there are still significant differences in changes in the treatment of Chinese state-owned enterprises, financial subsidies, technology transfers, forced, and e-commerce.

 Scheduled to leave the Chinese delegation to Beijing on Monday, according to a person familiar with their plans.